 Does Botox Hurt?

 Botox procedures use very tiny needles.
 While injections are associated with some pain, the size of the needles keeps this pain at a minimum.
-Botox injections are generally preceded with some sort of anesthetic treatment to numb the paid.
+Botox injections are generally preceded by some sort of anesthetic treatment to numb the pain.
 This is often done with a topical anesthetic cream or a cold pack.
 Most people report minimal to no pain at all.

 The Cost of Botox